MagicPush/cli-toolkit/README.md

 [![Latest stable version](https://img.shields.io/packagist/v/magic-push/cli-toolkit?label=version)](https://packagist.org/packages/magic-push/cli-toolkit)

-**CliToolkit** is a CLI framework for PHP scripts.
+**CliToolkit** is a CLI-oriented library for PHP scripts.

 Key features (why you would want to use it):
+- create console scripts as [plain php-files](#plain-scripts) or classes (a classes' [launcher generator is provided](#script-classes));
-- configure named (options) and positioned (arguments) parameters with ease using a builder;
+- configure named (options) and positioned (arguments) parameters with ease using a config builder;
 - define required options, optional arguments, lists of possible values, flags, array-like parameters and subcommands;
-- enjoy Bash completion for options' names and parameters' possible values (when calling scripts via generated aliases);
-- call your scripts from any paths by generated aliases;
+- enjoy [Bash completion](#completion) for options' names and parameters' possible values, when calling scripts via generated aliases; additionally, call your scripts from any path by those generated aliases;
-- get a generated help page (using the built-in `--help` option) based on your parameters configuration;
+- see generated help pages (using the built-in `--help` option) for your scripts based on your parameters configuration;
-- create console scripts as plain php-files or classes.
+- zero dependencies (apart from PHP itself).

 ## Contents